Alexander Khristiani: Life and career

-Alexander Khristiani graduated from The Second Saint Petersburg Gymnasium in 1890 and the 2nd military Konstantinovsky school in 1892, he exited as Podporuchik in the Lifeguard Jaeger Regiment.
+Alexander Khristiani graduated from The Second Saint Petersburg Gymnasium in 1890 and the 2nd Military Konstantinovsky School in 1892.
+He exited as a Podporuchik in the Lifeguard Jaeger Regiment.

 Ranks: Poruchik (1895), Staff Captain of the Guard with renaming as Captains of the General Staff (1898), Podpolkovnik (1902), Colonel (1907).

 1898 he graduated from the General Staff Academy (Imperial Russia) with a silver medal (1st category).

 He served as senior adjutant to the headquarters of the 2nd Guards Infantry Division (Russian Empire) in 1900 and the 1st Army Corps (Russian Empire) during 1900–1902.
 In 1900–1901, he served the censored company command in the Lifeguard Jaeger Regiment.
 1902, he was the Chief Officer for assignments at the headquarters of the troops of the Guard and the Petersburg Military District (Russian Empire).

 He served as a Headquarters Officer for special assignments at the Headquarters of the Guards Corps during 1902–1908.
 In 1906, he served the censored command of the battalion in the Life Guards Rifle Regiment.
 During 1908–1913, he remained the Chief of the Staff of the 1st Guards Infantry Division.

 On 31 July 1913, he was appointed as the Commander of the 199th Kronstadt Infantry Regiment, with which he entered the First World War.